 702. Molecular and Cellular Biosciences.
 (1-6) In the second semester students will focus on additional cell biological topics followed by several units devoted to integrative physiology.
-The semester is broken into five blocks or themes that cover 1) cell signaling, and cell-cell communication; 2) cell cycle, cell death, oncogenesis, developmental and stem cell biology; 3) endocrinology and metabolic control and integration; 4) renal, gastrointestinal, cardiovascular, and respiratory physiology; and 5) microbiology and innate and acquired immunity.
+The semester is broken into six blocks or themes that cover 1) cell signaling and cell-cell communication; 2) cell cycle, cell death, cancer, and development; 3) vascular and renal physiology; 4) gastrointestinal physiology and metabolism; 5) cardiac and pulmonary physiology; and 6)

+microbiology and immunology.
 The course is in the format of didactic lectures and meets for 6 hours per week (four 90 minute lectures/week).
-Students are evaluated on the performance of 5 written exams given at the end of each block.
+Students are evaluated on the performance of 6 written exams given at the end of each block.
 Intended for all graduate students enrolled in MCB, or BMSC students with an MCB specialization.
 Open to students in all tracks.
 Other tracks or programs may elect to have students take one or more blocks as 1 credit hour courses.
 Although not required, it is expected that students are familiar with material covered in MCB 701.